 The latest artificial intelligence technology offers a cost effective and reliable solution to security monitoring for construction sites and other properties.

-However, keeping a construction site, or any other property, secure outside working hours is a challenge.
+Keeping a construction site, or any other property, secure outside working hours is a challenge.
 Having a security guard on the premises used to be the only option but it's expensive and not necessarily reliable.
 A single person, or a small team, can't cover every part of a large site and are at risk of getting distracted, tired or overworked.

-In the decade since the CIOB survey, the trend has moved towards CCTV with remote monitoring.
+In the since the CIOB survey, the trend has moved towards CCTV with remote monitoring.
 This is cost effective when alerts are passed on to a remote monitoring centre that can efficiently cover many sites at once.
 But these are not without problems either and can be easily overwhelmed.
 New technology, in the form of artificial intelligence (AI), is offering a solution.

-Part of the problem is that almost 95 per cent of alerts will be false alarms.
+Part of the problem is that almost 95 percent of alerts will be false alarms.
 This can lead to complacency among operators who might miss genuine alerts because they have been conditioned to expect false alarms.
 It also makes the job feel tedious and unrewarding - instead of preventing crime, staff are overwhelmingly clearing false alarms.

 The resulting environment of high pressure and low reward can lead to a high staff turnover.
 That increases costs for the monitoring company, who have to constantly recruit and train replacements and cannot rely on a foundation of experience among staff.

 Advanced technology is paving the way for improvements to CCTV monitoring.
 AI is just one approach being introduced to tackle this problem.
 Unlike humans, computers don't get distracted or overwhelmed, regardless of how many alarms they receive.
 While some systems require expensive, bespoke equipment, some, like Calipsa's, can be added to existing camera installations in a matter of minutes.